digitickets/omnipay-gocardlessv2/README.md

 Pro requires you to submit all the data yourself in individual steps.
 Creating a subscription or taking a single payment is common to all.

-This is still in Development - DO NOT USE IN LIVE APPLICATIONS
+This is still in Development - Only the JS Flow gateway is currently stable.

 You need to set your `access_token`.
 Setting `testMode` to true will use the `sandbox` environment.